See also "Statistics".

 |MATH1003||Introduction to Calculus I||3 ch (4C)|

 Functions and graphs, limits, derivatives of polynomial, log, exponential and trigonometric functions.
 Curve sketching and extrema of functions.
-NOTE: Credit may be obtained for only one of MATH 1003, 1053 or 1823.
+NOTE: Credit may be obtained for only one of MATH 1003, MATH 1053 or MATH 1823.
+NOTE: Part-time students will be charged a course fee for the MATH 1003 credit.

 |MATH1013||Introduction to Calculus II||3 ch (4C)|